nus-cs2103-AY2324S1/ip/README.md

 > "I understand that, without my agreement, Alpine F1 have put out a press release late this afternoon that I am driving for them next year.
 This is wrong and I have not signed a contract with Alpine for 2023.
 I will not be driving for Alpine next year." - Oscar Piastri ([source](https://twitter.com/OscarPiastri/status/1554527452231262210))

-Oscar is a chatbot named after F1 Driver Oscar Piastri.
+Oscar is a chatbot named after F1 driver Oscar Piastri.
 Oscar is,

 - text-based 📄
 - user friendly 😃